numba/numba/docs/source/doc/type_inference.rst

     def square(arg):
         return arg * 2

+This specifies that the function takes only a double and returns a double.

-Or if your function is statically polymorphic, a typeset can be used to represent a variety of inputs::
+If a function is statically polymorphic, a typeset can be used to represent a variety of inputs::

     import numba as nb